Nursing Career

 Commit to Your First Year

-Unless there are serious issues (safety concerns, toxic environment), aim to stay at least one year.
+Unless there are serious issues (safety concerns, toxic environment), aim to stay at least one year in NCLEX.
 This:

 Red Flags vs. Normal Struggles